 In the Third Year pupils examine philosophical and ethical issues, such as moral dilemmas and personal responsibility.
 Pupils are provided with the opportunity to engage in debate and develop their critical thinking skills through engaging in philosophical enquiries.
-Pupils also continue their study of PSHCE, focussing on sex and relationships, personal finance, drugs education and creating a Utopian society as their final Key Stage 3 project.
+Pupils also continue their study of PSHCE, focussing on relationships and sex education (RSE), personal finance, drugs education and creating a Utopian society as their final Key Stage 3 project.

 Fourth and Fifth Year Life Studies lessons take place once a week and utilise debate, discussion and group work to explore modern day topics and current events.
 The course aims to give pupils the opportunity to gain essential life skills and investigate everyday adolescent issues.
-Some examples of the topics that will be covered over the two year period are Sexual Relationship Education (SRE), personal finance, discrimination and racism, work experience, driver’s education, careers and basic first aid.
+Some examples of the topics that will be covered over the two year period are relationships and sex education (RSE), personal finance, discrimination and racism, work experience, driver’s education, careers and basic first aid.

 All of the work that takes place in Life Studies is part of and supported by our whole school Pastoral Curriculum.
 A complete overview of our Key Stage 3, Key Stage 4 and Key Stage 5 programme is available here.